 poor conditions for well-being.
 Any z-scores more than 3.5 standard deviations away from the mean are considered outliers and their scores are capped at either 0 or 10.
 Thriving Places Wales only contains

-one measure (CO2 emissions in Neath Port Talbot) that has been capped.
+one measure (CO2 emissions in Neath Port Talbot in 2018 and 2019) that has been capped.

 Scores are shown in five bands: